RSE-Sheffield/git-github-zero-to-hero/content/01-getting-started-with-git-and-github/06-pulling-from-remote.md

   - You can access it from any location.
   - If your repository is open, other people can benefit from your work, they can contribute, reference you or even make recommendations.

-Now, what if you you make changes directly on the GitHub repository or using another machine ?
+Now, what if you you make changes directly on the GitHub repository or using another machine?
 These changes are not locally synchronized with your primary computer.
 This is where **pull** comes into play.

 <br>